 If you get anxious about time with family and friends during the holidays, this information will help.
+It’s common to have some reservations.
 Here are tools to get you past your fears and into the fun.

 Tool #1 : Lower Your Expectations

 Perfectionism is the enemy.
 Unrealistic expectation is the root of most stress.
+Learn to accept people where they’re at and outcomes that are less than ideal.
+Who cares if you burn something or someone is running late.
 At the end of a family event, be happy if it was a 7, on a scale of 1 – 10.

 Tool #2: Use Ice Breakers